Healthcare Private Equity | Physician Group Mergers & Acquisitions

 What is Private Equity’s Physician Practice Strategy?

 Healthcare private equity firms have maintained a “platform-based” strategy.
-This strategy is characterized by firms making a large initial investment with a regionally-dominant practice that can be utilized as an anchor, followed by add-on investments in smaller practices to quickly establish multi-state and regional dominance.
+This strategy is characterized by firms making a large initial investment with a regionally dominant practice that can be utilized as an anchor, followed by add-on investments in smaller practices to quickly establish multi-state and regional dominance.
 The thesis is to build scale while recognizing synergies driven by geographic proximity.

 Another prevalent strategy for investor groups is to acquire strong, clinically-driven practices across multiple geographies, establishing a brand known for exceptional patient outcomes.
-Many physicians are worried about the prospect of private equity interfering and affecting patient experience, while dictating to the physician how to practice medicine.
+Many physicians are worried about the prospect of private equity interfering and affecting the patient experience, while dictating to the physician how to practice medicine.
 The majority of private equity firms are aware of this risk, and instead aim to remain in the background, working to eliminate inefficiencies and drive synergies, while allowing physicians to take leadership roles and remain fully committed to patient care.

 As such, investors seek to provide capital and invest in physicians that are strong leaders and those that have impeccable reputations.
 Cultural fit is one of the most underrated, yet important, aspects of choosing a private equity partner in healthcare.
 To ensure the continued success of a physician practice, it is crucial that there is strategic alignment and mutual respect between the parties, which can be accomplished by fully vetting all possible partnership opportunities.